3j9fkyahunqoxwqu/Android-blocker-info/README.md

 **Problems?**
 * The app may crash.
 * The app may shows an placeholder with an missing activity which would normally show an ad exactly on this place.

-Examples:
+* A global based solutions is difficult to implement.
+I might think about an app to do this, which after everything is done shutdown, but the problem is that it would require an per-app and global wide API to control certain conditions.
+It's a lot of work.

-This project is in beta stage !
+## This project is in beta stage !